UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

 *Insert before and after pics*

 Pretty substantial change huh?
-Like a Proactive commercial.
+Like a Proactiv commercial.
 Anyways, the straightening now occurs on the camera live feed, which was done by cropping out the black edges on the frame.
 This led to a pretty clear (albiet now reduced) representation of what the camera was seeing.

 ### Tasks to be completed
 *Calculate distance between tags IRL*